 - Remember that this is one of those instances where less is more, so do not write a lot, or people will indeed skim through it and probably miss reading the highlights.
 Use a few words to make the obituary precise yet impactful by mentioning only the most important events.

 - Include a few important achievements, contributions, and acknowledgements, but pick carefully.
 It would be best to have a clear idea about what you want to include and what you don’t.
-Make an outline, especially if the deceased is associated with numerous social organisations, multiple workplaces, and a variety of hobbies and interests.
+Make an outline, especially if the deceased is associated with numerous social organizations, multiple workplaces, and a variety of hobbies and interests.

 - Mention family members by their first names, their spouses’ first name in brackets, followed by their surnames.
 If the couple is unmarried, include the partner’s first name and surname, both in brackets.
 Consider people most important to the deceased like uncles, aunts, nephews, nieces, cousins, and dearest friends.
 Even if they are not related by blood, like adopted children, stepsiblings or friends, you must include them because they were essential to the deceased.
 Nowadays, obituaries mention life-long acquaintances and even pets.